 In this blog, I will provide you with a comprehensive understanding of Emiratisation, its objectives, legal framework, and its significance for the UAE’s future.

-What is Emiratisation in UAE?
+What is Emiratisation in the UAE?

 Emiratisation is a strategic initiative by the UAE government aimed at increasing the employment of Emirati citizens in both the public and private sectors.
-Through its policy, the UAE strives to suspend foreign labor dependence boost economic diversity, and establish Emirati national skill involvement in national development.
+Through its policy, the UAE strives to suspend foreign labor dependence, boost economic diversity, and establish Emirati national skill involvement in national development.
 The UAE government will work to achieve 10% Emiratisation in private companies by 2026 while setting specific occupational targets.

 Key Sectors Targeted for Emiratisation